roywei/llama-3-2-vision-finetune/README.md

 Once your cluster is set up and verified, you're ready to proceed with fine-tuning the Llama 3.2 Vision model.

-Here's the finetuning section based on the provided guide:

 ## Fine-tuning Llama 3.2 Vision Model